Coupon Newbie Guide

 - Don’t be brand loyal.
 Try new products and be open to purchasing products you wouldn’t normally use.

 - Make couponing work for you!
 Clip at night in front of TV; get the kids involved and make it a fun activity; team up with friends & family!

 - Take baby steps, be positive, and remember: Every coupon used is money saved!

 What does it mean when a coupon states “one per purchase”?

 The fine print on coupons can be confusing.
 The phrase “one per purchase” means you can use only ONE coupon for each item it applies to.
-If you want to purchase multiple items for the same deal, you will need multiple coupons.
-Keep in mind that some stores set limits on how many identical items you can purchase with matching coupons.
-If you’re unsure, look for the store’s coupon policy and/or talk with the store manager!
+If you want to purchase multiple items for the same deal, you will need multiple coupons (unless the coupon prohibits this – check the fine print).

 What is the difference between “a purchase” and “a transaction”?

-What does “stack” mean?
+What does “stacking” mean?

 Stacking coupons means combining two or more coupons (typically a manufacturer coupon and a store coupon) for added savings on a single item.
 Make sure that both coupons have the same product description and size so that they can be used together for one purchase.